Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art

+\textbf{RQ3: What types of disclosure for the use of artwork to train an AI art model do artists consider fair?} This research question investigates artists' perceptions of what types of disclosure are fair when using their artwork to train an AI art model.
+Our results show a consensus among a large majority of artists that transparency and disclosure regarding the specific images used in training an AI model are essential prerequisites for them to deem the model fair and acceptable.
 We see from our survey results that 80.17\% of the survey participants agree that creators of AI models should disclose the art and images used to train their models in detail.
-The analysis for RQ3 is related to survey question 13 (seen in Section \ref{sec:survey_questions}), which we used to run an ordinal logistic regression (OLR) to explore the relationship between the Likert scale answers to RQ3 and secondary variables.
+The analysis for RQ3 is related to survey question 13 (all survey questions can be seen in Appendix A), which we used to run an ordinal logistic regression (OLR) to explore the relationship between the Likert scale answers to RQ3 and our secondary variables.